 Some VET courses attract a course cost.
 Where a course cost exists it will be indicated on the course information page.
-More detailed information regarding fee charges and refund policies will be provided in the course induction.
+More detailed information regarding fee charges and refund policies will be provided in the course induction and on the course information sheet.